 Physically, contractually, commercially - remember Reynold’s “Beer and Skittles” challenges in Persia?
 He struggled with actually finding the oil to negotiations with local Persians to basic infrastructure to transport it to the Oil Tanker.
 What challenges are there with international negotiations regarding oil?
 What are other physical challenges that oil companies must overcome?

 3rd Energy Security:

-This refers to the challenges with the many Government Policies, Non Governmental Organizations (NGOs) - examples of Greenpeace, the Red Cross, International Government Organizations examples - United Nations (UN), World Trade Organization (WTO) European Union (EU).
-Coordination between these many organizations impact the security of the oil supply.
-The teamwork between these organizations is illustrated in how they respond to disruption of emergencies in supplies.
+This refers to the challenges with the many Government Policies, Non-Governmental Organizations (NGOs) - examples of Greenpeace, the Red Cross, International Government Organizations examples - United Nations (UN), World Trade Organization (WTO) European Union (EU).
+Coordination between these many organizations impacts the security of the oil supply.
+The teamwork between these organizations is illustrated in how they respond to the disruption of emergencies in supplies.
 These organizations also partner with many International Oil companies to ensure our house is warm and gas is available for travel so each of us can have what is now considered necessities every day.

 Many non-oil related situations can impact this teamwork and thus impact the supply of oil.
 A non-oil related situation could be a religious difference between two countries that want to have a pipeline connection.
-What happens when that religious difference becomes more important than the oil profit or the oil related products?
+What happens when that religious difference becomes more important than the oil profit or oil-related products?
 A disruption in the oil supply.
-What are some modern examples of oil supply disruption?
+What are some modern examples of an oil supply disruption?
 What are some non-oil related issues that will continue to impact the world oil supply?

 Yergin, Daniel.
 (2012).
 The Quest: Energy, Security, and the Remaking of the Modern World.
 New York: Penguin Books